thoughtspot/thoughtspot.github.io/_appliance/cloud.md

 ## Reducing your cloud infrastructure costs

 ThoughtSpot recommends following these guidelines to help reduce the cost of your cloud deployment.

-### Heterogeneous cluster configuration

-Prior to the 5.3.1 release, each cluster was homogeneous.
-Each node in a cluster had the same configuration and resources, and ran the same services.
-With heterogeneous clusters, now different nodes in the cluster run different services.
-Each VM in the cluster is sized to match the resource needs of each service.
-This configuration reduces the cost of the cluster for large cluster sizes, since the compute cost is more optimized than the homogeneous configuration in previous releases.

 ### Use small and medium instance types when applicable